 If you have a lease for more than 30 days (e.g. one-year lease), your rent can't be increased during the term of the lease, unless the lease allows rent increases.

 A rental agreement is automatically renewed at the end of the period unless both the tenant and landlord agree upon other terms, in the form of a written notice.
-Landlords can change the terms of the rental agreement with proper written notice for these month-to-month rentals.
+Landlords can change the terms of the apartment lease with proper written notice for these month-to-month rentals.

 Remember that if you're leasing an apartment and your term ended, you're now technically on a month-to-month agreement.
-This means your landlord may raise your rent, either as a month-to-month option.
-There's also the option to renew your lease, however, your landlord may also raise rent with the new lease agreement.
+This means your landlord may raise your rent, either as a month-to-month option or a renewal for another year or longer.

-Renting offers the freedom to move out of the apartment at any point throughout the year.
+Renting offers the freedom to move out of the apartment at any point throughout the year, especially if you choose a month-to-month lease.
 It makes sense to rent if your situation involves strict timing and flexibility to move out at a moment's notice.
 The downside is that because of the flexibility, it might be more expensive if the landlord decides to raise the rent each month.